AWT1 at a glance

 (*) Transcoded files were created by multiple subsequent lossy encoding and decoding of watermarked files using MP3 (Lame) and Ogg Vorbis codecs (18 subsequent encodings at different bitrates: source WAV -> MP3 256 Kbps -> MP3 192 Kbps -> MP3 192 Kbps -> MP3 128 Kbps -> MP3 128 Kbps -> MP3 128 Kbps -> ...).
 You can download the batch file that was used for transcoding by clicking here.

-As a conclusion - the watermark is still detectable even in recordings made via air from bad quality 18 times transcoded MP3 outputs in presence of loud background speech while only partial recording is available!
+As a conclusion - the watermark is still detectable even in recordings made via air and stored in a poor quality, 18 times transcoded MP3 outputs in presence of loud background speech while only partial recording is available!
 Use AWT1 decoder to make sure in that yourself.